timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 Once the time-lapse is complete, check out the <a href="#post-processing">post-processing</a> section.

-<sup>1</sup>For Sony cameras connected via USB, you'll need to set this to 'SD Card' and make sure an SD card is in the VIEW.
+<sup>1</sup>For older Sony cameras connected via USB, you'll need to set this to 'SD Card' and make sure an SD card is in the VIEW.
 For other cameras, performance is best when saving directly to the camera.
 Sony can save to the camera when connected via WiFi instead of USB (see <a href="#camera-specific-notes">camera-specific notes</a> for more).

 ### Time-lapse options are described below